gregrickaby/nextjs-github-pages/README.md

 2. Paste the contents of <https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml>
 3. Save the `deploy.yml` file

-### Push to Github
+### Push to GitHub

-Now that everything is configured, you can push your code to Github.
-This will trigger the Github Action workflow and deploy your app to Github Pages.
+Now that everything is configured, you can commit your code and push to GitHub.
+This will trigger the GitHub Action workflow and deploy your app to GitHub Pages.

 ```bash
 git add . && git commit -m "Initial commit" && git push
 ```

-You should see your site deployed to Github Pages in a few minutes. 🚀
+You should see your site deployed to GitHub Pages in a few minutes. 🚀

 ---